techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-lava-yuva-2-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Here’s how you can use Wondershare Dr.Fone to transfer data from a Samsung device to a Pixel 8/Pixel 8 Pro:

-1. Download Wondershare Dr.Fone from [the official website](https://tools.techidaily.com/wondershare/drfone/drfone-toolkit/)and launch it on your PC.
+1. Download Wondershare Dr.Fone from [the official website](https://tools.techidaily.com/wondershare/drfone/drfone-toolkit/) and launch it on your PC.
 2. Connect the Samsung and the Pixel 8/Pixel 8 Pro phones to the PC.
 3. Navigate to **Toolbox > Phone Transfer**.